viniciusantos/Chat/README.md

 To run the Chat server, follow the steps bellow;

-1 Find the take.sln file on the root repository.
+1 Find the take.sln file on the root repository.<br/>
-2 Open on a visual studio 2019
+2 Open on a visual studio 2019<br/>
 3 Press the visual studio play button to run the project under the iisexpress.
 (Make sure the project will start on http://localhost:55242/ address.)

 To run the client, follow the steps bellow:

-1 Find the chat.html file on the root repository
+1 Find the chat.html file on the root repository<br/>
-2 Open the file on a browser that supports websocket connections.
+2 Open the file on a browser that supports websocket connections.<br/>

 Notes:
 Every instance from the chat.html stands for one client application.